top of page

 1. Make sure that you really work on your Personal Statement, in terms of getting across your interest in the subject and conveying your aptitude for the subject.
 More importantly, sending off the Personal Statement is not the end of the matter!
 Oxbridge interviews will very often hone in on certain elements of your personal statement.
 So if you mention a certain book you’ve read (e.g. Stiglitz’s ‘Globalisation and its Discontents’), or a specific theoretical point (e.g. the ‘multiplier effect’), be prepared to talk about them.

-Above all, Oxbridge interviewers are trying to see how you approach and think through questions.
 So it is important that you present your ideas and thought processes in a clear manner.
-Even if you get a question wrong, a good direction-of-approach and logical steps to solving the problem may be more favourably received than a correct answer without demonstration of genuine understanding.
+Even if you get a question wrong, a good direction-of-approach and logical steps to solving the problem may be more favourably received than a 'correct' answer lacking demonstration of genuine understanding.

 Stay confident, keep your composure, and may luck be on your side!